Sustainability Accounting Standards Board (SASB)

 Fairtrade International is a non-governmental organization spearheading a global movement to change the way trade works through better prices, decent working conditions and a fairer deal for farmers and workers in developing countries.

-Fairtrade promotes its agenda through a system of certification marks on product packaging help brands signal that they are part of a more sustainable, responsible worldwide economy, giving consumers assurance that they are making ethical purchase decisions.
+Fairtrade promotes its agenda through a system of certification marks on product packaging to help brands signal that they are part of a more sustainable, responsible worldwide economy, giving consumers assurance that they are making ethical purchase decisions.
 It was felt that this multifaceted system was too complex and difficult to understand.

 The organization saw the need to make the scheme more clear, but wanted to make sure any changes were driven by research and a sound brand strategy.
 Fairtrade came to Tenet Partners for help with streamlining its certification architecture to better communicate with the market.